Lindbergh Beacon: History

 For thirty minutes the building was kept dark as the beaming beacon turned silently on its pivot and cast the message of Los Angeles' civic progress and development as an aviation center in a circle 120 mi in diameter.

 Only six months after the Lindbergh Beacon began operations an associate of Lindbergh was quoted, indirectly, as saying that the beacon was "a great mistake" and that rotating beacons should only be used near airports.

 In May 1931, by order of the Department of Commerce, the rotating white beacon was replaced with a directional red beacon pointing to the nearest airport.
 Immediately after the attack on Pearl Harbor the City Hall's beacon was turned off and continued dormant until after the war.
 It was briefly reactivated in 1947 and then removed and put in storage.

 Beginning in 1992 the red Lindbergh Beacon was put on display at the Tom Bradley International Terminal at Los Angeles International Airport, LAX.

 Beginning in the late 1990s, the beacon was restored and reinstalled as part of the City Hall's $299 million renovation and seismic upgrade.
 In September 2001, with the building work compete, it was planned to relight the beacon but the September 11 attacks on New York and Washington delayed the reactivation until later in the year.
 During December 2001, the Lindbergh Beacon's white beam again swept across the city.

-After giving due notice to airways authorities, the Lindbergh Beacon, in its original configuration, can today be activated as requested by city authorities.